Customer Orchestration and Data Integration

 Real-time data-driven marketing tool

-Tibco wanted to showcase its enterprise cloud capabilities to retail marketers by building a cloud application that could leverage AI to automate real-time marketing decisions.
+Tibco wanted to showcase its enterprise cloud capabilities to retail marketers by building a data reporting application that could leverage AI to automate real-time marketing decisions.

-Through user interviews and workshops, I found that digital marketers need to be able to quickly understand top-performing campaigns, discover insights, and react in real-time and engage with
+Through user interviews and workshops, I found that digital marketers need to be able to quickly understand top-performing campaigns, discover insights, and react in real-time to engage with

 the right customer, at the right time, in the right place.